sarahdoctor/RelationalDatabase/README.md

-This project achieves the following:
+This project uses PostgeSQL and Python to achieve the following:
 - Creates a relational database containing at least three tables
 - Populates the database using the INSERT command
 - Creates integrity constraints on the tables created